denten-papers/harcourt-exposed/intro.md

 We have only begun to understand the personal and political implications of the expository society in which surveillance is both more total and more voluntary than was ever imagined.
 The nightmare of George Orwell's *1984* is in some ways less intrusive than the reality of 2016.
-Harcourt book ultimately points to the desire at the root of our need for exposure.
+Harcourt's book ultimately points to the desire at the root of our need for exposure.
 Total surveillance turns out to be pretty enjoyable: Watch people do weird shit online!
 Share your love for perfectly stacked pancakes with friends!
 We trade privacy in return for these small bits of fun.
-Harcourt's work points to the desire at the center of the voluntary exposure conundrum.
+Harcourt's work points to the dynamics desire hat lead to voluntary exposure.
 It is a staggering insight: soon, there will be no need to incarcerate.
 "We will all be watched closely," he writes.
 "We won't need to confine anyone, because we will be able to see everywhere" and perhaps even "control behavior from a distance."